 Secretary, Ben Blakey

-Ben Blakey is an outdoor educator, teacher, and researcher currently working as an Environmental Education teacher at the Toronto French School.
-Previously he worked on staff at Crescent School, and Mabin School, and before that worked as a teacher/researcher specializing in outdoor/environmental education at Montcrest School for 5 years, assisting some staff with outdoor programming and producing research projects centered around nature-based learning.
-He has an extensive background in outdoor, experiential, and environmental education, having taught students in school from grades K – 12.
+Ben Blakey is an outdoor educator, teacher, and researcher currently working as an Outdoor Education Specialist in the Toronto Outdoor Education Schools (TOES) for the Toronto District School Board (TDSB).
+Previously he worked in independent schools in Toronto, most recently as an Environmental Education teacher & Ecoleader at the Toronto French School, as well as being on staff for some time at Crescent, Mabin, and Montcrest.
+He has an extensive background in outdoor, experiential, and environmental education, having taught students from grades K – 12.
 His research interests include ecopsychology, summer camps, exercise neuroscience, and integrating ‘contact with nature’ at various levels of the education system.
-Ben is serving his 9th year on the COEO board of directors, and has worked previously on the editorial board for COEO’s academic journal Pathways: the Ontario Journal of Outdoor Education for 4 years.
-He is a father of 2 young girls, and is excited to be part of COEO’s work in the upcoming 2023/24 year.
+Ben is serving his 10th year on the COEO board of directors, and has worked previously on the editorial board for COEO’s academic journal Pathways: the Ontario Journal of Outdoor Education for 4 years.
+He is the father of 2 young girls, and is excited to be part of COEO’s work in the upcoming 2023/24 year.

 Director-at-Large, Valerie Freemantle